 I do not plan to hold office hours.
 I am generally very accessible by email.
 Please use ekruska@gmail.com to reach me - that is generally the fastest way to reach me.
 I will try to respond to emails on the same day or within a couple days.
-If you want to schedule an out-of-class session or meeting, I am more than happy to do that - just contact me and we will find a mutually-convenient time and location to meet.
+If you want to schedule an out-ofclass session or meeting, I am more than happy to do that - just contact me and we will find a mutually-convenient time and location to meet, or we can do a Teams meeting.

-I have a VLS email account, but I do not check it as regularly as my gmail account.
+I have a school email account, but I do not check it as regularly as my gmail account.
 Please use the gmail account to reach me.
+That is the fastest way to reach me.